ramboxapp/community-edition/README.md

 - [x] Multi-language.
 - [x] Sync your configuration between multiple computers.
 - [x] Master Password.
-- [x] Lock Rambox if you will be away for a period of time.
+- [x] Lock Rambox-OS if you will be away for a period of time.
 - [x] Don't disturb mode.
 - [x] Reorder applications in the tab bar.
 - [x] Notification badge in the tab.